Robert Weir QC

 Year of Call 1992 Silk 2010

 Rob's practice focuses on all aspects of personal injury and clinical negligence and the impact of the Human Rights Act on those areas.
 He acts for a wide range of clients, both claimants and defendants.
 Rob is regularly involved in catastrophic injury cases, involving brain and spinal injuries (including numerous claims for children with cerebral palsy).
 He specialises in claims with an international element.
 Rob is regularly brought into asbestos cases and cases raising insurance/MIB issues and other difficult, often legal, issues.
-Rob has appeared in a host of reported cases over the years.
+Rob has appeared in numerous reported cases over the years.

 He is an editor of Kemp & Kemp (chapters on conflict of laws, accommodation claims, mentally incapable claimants and PPOs) and writes a chapter on the liability of public authorities for Butterworths Personal Injury Litigation Service.
 He is currently Vice Chairman of PIBA.

 Rob was appointed Queen's Counsel in 2010.
 He is also an arbitrator for PIcARBS, the Personal Injury claims Arbitration Service.